-28.E.2.c. - If at the end of the period of performance probation a certified employee's performance is evaluated as 2.75 or below, the employee shall be subject to corrective or disciplinary action.

-28.F. - Performance Documentation - The performance appraisal cover page shall be placed in the employee's personnel file.
+- 28.E.2.b.
+If at the end of the period of performance probation a certified employee's performance is evaluated as 2.75 or below, the employee shall be subject to corrective or disciplinary action. - 28.F.
+Performance Documentation The performance appraisal cover page shall be placed in the employee's personnel file.
 All other reports provided to the employee are for the employee and supervisor's purposes of professional development and shall not be placed in the personnel file.